-As an Accredited Credit Counselor and author of Everyday Money for Everyday People, I have a decade of experience speaking as a personal finance expert for large and small groups.
-I have facilitated nearly 900 presentations, classes and workshops for thousands of participants, been interviewed for television shows, newspaper columns and magazine articles, and have served in financial literacy leadership positions across the country.
+As an Accredited Financial Counselor and author of Everyday Money for Everyday People, I have a decade of experience speaking as a personal finance expert for large and small groups.
+I have facilitated over 1,000 presentations, classes and workshops for tens of thousands of participants, keynoted conferences, led a score of conference breakout sessions, been interviewed for television shows, newspaper columns and magazine articles, and have served in financial literacy leadership positions across the country.

-Since 2004, I’ve served as Director of Education at Debt Reduction Services Inc, a nationwide nonprofit credit counseling agency.
+Since 2004, I’ve served as Education Manager at Money Fit by DRS, Inc., a nationwide nonprofit credit counseling agency.
 As Author of Everyday Money for Everyday People (2014), I also develop educational programs and produce materials that teach personal financial skills and responsibilities.
-I have in the past served as president-elect of the Idaho Jump$tart Coalition, chair of the Ethics Committee for the Association for Financial Counseling and Planning Education, and as a member of the Council for Certification of the American Association of Family and Consumer Sciences.
-I am currently serving as the board of directors secretary for Association for Financial Counseling and Planning Education and am a member of three coordinating committees of affordable housing authorities.
+I have served in executive, board and committee leadership positions with the Idaho Jump$tart Coalition, the Association for Financial Counseling and Planning Education, and the American Association of Family and Consumer Sciences.
+I also volunteer on the program coordinating committees with three affordable housing authorities.
 Additionally, I hold two Masters degrees, including Master of International Management.

-Whether speaking to large groups (such as to 600 women at the Smart Women Smart Money conference in Boise, ID in 2012, 2014 & 2018) the general session of annual conferences (such as to 250 members of the Association for Financial Counseling and Planning Education in Jacksonville, FL in 2011) or school classrooms and small business employee training meetings, I take great satisfaction and professional pride in inspiring others to make financial changes for the better in their lives.
+Whether speaking to large groups (such as to 600 women at the Smart Women Smart Money conference in Boise, ID in 2012, 2014 & 2018) the general session of annual conferences, keynoting commencements at schools or work training programs, or facilitating classrooms and small business employee training meetings, I take great satisfaction and professional pride in inspiring others to make financial changes for the better in their lives.
 I have published articles and booklets addressing topics ranging from marriage and money to raising financially smart children, from recovering from bankruptcy to controlling holiday spending.

-I also served in 2009 as a volunteer Spanish and French language interpreter at the Special Olympics World Winter Games in Boise, in 2008 as an evaluator of the Pre-Professional Certification Test for the American Association of Family and Consumer Sciences and have served frequently as a financial education awards judge for various conferences and associations.
-In 2007, I helped to draft the course standards for Idaho’s Mathematics of Personal Finance high school course.
+I also served as a volunteer Spanish and French language interpreter at the Special Olympics World Winter Games in Boise, as an evaluator of the Pre-Professional Certification Test for the American Association of Family and Consumer Sciences and have served frequently as a financial education awards judge for various conferences and associations.
+In Idaho, I also participated as the sole public member of the committee that developed the course standards for Idaho’s Mathematics of Personal Finance high school course.
 An eagle scout myself, I have also served in multiple adult leadership positions in scouting.